samsymons/RedditKit/README.md

 [SAMCategories](https://github.com/soffes/SAMCategories) by Sam Soffes is used for unescaping HTML entities in reddit link titles.

+Also, a big thanks to [all of the contributors](https://github.com/samsymons/RedditKit/graphs/contributors) to RedditKit.

 ## Need Help?

 Open an [issue](https://github.com/samsymons/RedditKit/issues), or hit me up on [Twitter](http://twitter.com/sam_symons).